 Jazz pianist Randy Porter has a refined understanding of improvisation and the spontaneous communication between musicians.
 As a Steinway Artist, Randy Porter draws from a rich palette of sonorities found within his imagination and the depths of the piano.
 Lynn Darroch of The Oregonian states, “Porter has built a reputation as a musician’s musician, a knowledgeable, inventive, and sophisticated player with a remarkable sense of time and gorgeous keyboard facility…”

-Nominated for the 60th Grammy Awards, Randy’s release Porter Plays Porter with Nancy King is a mix of swing, harmony and lyrical adventure.
+Nominated for the 60th Grammy Awards, Randy’s release Porter Plays Porter is a mix of swing, harmony and lyrical adventure.
 In the spirit of Cannonball Adderley and Nancy Wilson, tunes featuring Nancy King are interspersed with instrumental tracks featuring the Randy Porter Trio.
-This album is produced with an intimate listening environment in mind.
-John Wiitala on bass and Todd Strait on drums bring their wonderful swing skill set and intuition to Randy’s arrangements of Cole Porter tunes Randy’s original song, Inside Your Mind, adds to the poignancy and beauty of this project.
+John Wiitala on bass and Todd Strait on drums bring their wonderful swing skill set and intuition to Randy’s arrangements of Cole Porter tunes Randy’s original song, Inside Your Mind, adds to the album’s poignancy.

-Randy Porter has performed with many jazz greats, including Freddy Hubbard, Art Farmer, and Benny Golson.
-He currently performs with Charles McPherson, Madeline Eastman, the New York Voices, Rebecca Kilgore and Nancy King.
-With the Charles McPherson Quartet, he has traveled throughout the US and in France, Italy, Greece, and China.
+Randy Porter has performed with many jazz greats, including Freddy Hubbard, Art Farmer, Benny Golson and Charles McPherson.
+With the Charles McPherson Quartet, he has traveled throughout the US and in Denmark, Spain, France, Italy, Greece, and China.
 The Charles McPherson Quartet has re-created the music from the classic recording Charlie Parker with Strings, performing with many orchestras nationwide.
 Porter has also performed McPherson’s Sweet Synergy Suite with the San Diego Ballet.

 Randy Porter has toured Europe with bassist David Friesen and has performed on several recordings with Friesen.
 Porter considers Midnight Mood: Live in Stockholm to be one of their strongest albums.
 Porter has also recorded, performed, and toured worldwide with singer Gino Vannelli; Porter’s pianistic contributions can be heard on Vannelli’s CDs, Yonder Tree, Slow Love and Canto.